MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-windows-admin-center.md

 ## Step 2: Install operating system and hardware updates using Windows Admin Center

-Windows Admin Center makes it easy to update a cluster and apply quality updates using a simple user interface.
+Windows Admin Center makes it easy to update an instance and apply quality updates using a simple user interface.
 If you purchased an integrated system from a Microsoft hardware partner, it's easy to get the latest drivers, firmware, and other updates directly from Windows Admin Center by installing the appropriate partner update extensions. ​If your hardware wasn't purchased as an integrated system, firmware and driver updates would need to be performed separately, following the hardware vendor's recommendations.

    > [!WARNING]
    > If you begin the update process using Windows Admin Center, continue using the wizard until updates complete.
 Don't attempt to use the Cluster-Aware Updating (CAU) tool or update a cluster with PowerShell after partially completing the update process in Windows Admin Center.
 If you wish to use PowerShell to perform the updates instead of Windows Admin Center, see [Update a cluster using PowerShell](./upgrade-22h2-to-23h2-powershell.md).